ildyria/personal-website/pages/index.md

 ## SEE ALSO {id="SEE-ALSO"}

+<<`TLK-2019-1129 -` [A Coq proof of the correctness of X25519 in TweetNaCl][49] ||
+Presentation of the complete proof of the correctness of X25519 in TweetNaCl at the Crypto Working Group in Utrecht. >>

 <<`TLK-2019-1025 -` [Advance Use of Git][48] ||
 Brief presentation of branches and other functionalities of Git at ICIS  DS Lunch Talk in Nijmegen. >>